Handbook home

 Fees | Look up fees |

 Students will encounter and analyse these issues across multiple areas of law, including contract law, environmental law, property law, and administrative law.
-Students will gain familiarity with the roles and perspectives of the diverse multidisciplinary actors with whom lawyers work when developing (or challenging) a major project, including financiers, community groups, consultants, scientists, and regulators.
-Topics will be taught using a real-life central case study to explore relevant issues.
+Students will gain familiarity with the roles and perspectives of the diverse multidisciplinary actors with whom lawyers work when developing (or challenging) a major project, including community groups, consultants, scientists, and regulators.
+Topics will be taught using real-life central case studies to explore relevant issues, and students will interact with real-life stakeholders in infrastructure projects, partnering with selected stakeholders to provide meaningful legal analysis that assists them in their work.

-Students will develop their communication skills, particularly oral communication and using plain English approaches to explain complex laws; gain expertise in reading and interpreting legislation; reading technical documents like environmental impact statements; and teamwork.
+Students will develop their communication skills, particularly oral communication and using plain English approaches to explain complex laws to non-legal stakeholders; gain expertise in reading and interpreting legislation; reading technical documents like environmental impact statements; and teamwork.

 - sustainable finance,